 You can describe the Advent Season by using this simple phrase: a coming or an arrival.
 But it really means more than that single phrase alone can tell.
 Merriam-Webster actually defines Advent as: An arrival that has been awaited; especially something that is momentous.
 I like that!
 It's more than just a normal, average, coming, or arrival.
 It's a long-awaited, greatly expected, monumental one!
 Can you feel the tension and excitement in that description?
 The amazing thing the Bible does is that it allows us to discover a gradual revealing of this long-expected coming throughout its pages.
 Let's start at the beginning and experience Advent as it unfolds.

 It all began with perfection.

-But sin entered to mar the perfection and separation would now be the familiar.
-Banished from the Garden to protect against eternal estrangement and weighted down with consequences of disobedience, Adam and Eve were given this hope: God spoke that a child from their union would come.
+But sin entered to mar the perfection and separation from God would now become their familiar.
+Banished from the Garden to protect against eternal estrangement and weighted down with the consequences of disobedience, Adam and Eve were given this hope: God spoke that a child from their union would come.
 This child would have his heel bruised but would one day, ultimately, crush the enemy that had been set loose.

 So, they waited.